-Asthma is a common health condition in many parts of the world.
+Asthma is a long-term health condition.
+It occurs throughout the world.
 In developed countries, it affects

 It is a chronic condition that causes the airways to become inflamed and swollen, which affects the lungs and leads to breathing difficulties.